-Mycelium vs Fruiting Bodies of Medicinal Mushrooms w/ Jeff Chilton
+Mycelium vs Fruiting Bodies of Functional Mushrooms w/ Jeff Chilton

-Episode 30 is a critical episode for demystifying the medicinal mushroom market.
-Today we are speaking with Jeff Chilton, co-author of The Mushroom Cultivator and trusted medicinal mushroom expert.
+Episode 30 is a critical episode for demystifying the functional mushroom market.
+Today we are speaking with Jeff Chilton, co-author of The Mushroom Cultivator and trusted functional mushroom expert.
 We dive deep into the science behind producing quality mushroom supplements, with a large focus on the misinformation on mycelium vs fruit bodies.

 We actually provide the hard science and are completely transparent with it.
 See for yourself below 🙂